Discover what’s on in the bustling, dynamic port city of Fremantle.

 Getting around Fremantle

-Dining and entertainment in Fremantle
+Dining, entertainment and attractions in Fremantle

 Fremantle's multicultural mix is most evident in its dining scene.
-A strong Italian influence has produced a vast array of pizza and pasta restaurants while Asian, Indian and a whole host of other cuisine can also be found nestled among Fremantle's winding streets.
+A strong Italian influence has produced a vast array of pizza and pasta restaurants while Asian, Indian and a whole host of other cuisines can also be found nestled among Fremantle's winding streets.
 You'll also find some of the state's most popular seafood restaurants dotted around Fremantle's colourful Fishing Boat Harbour - the perfect place to sample the Indian Ocean's bounty.

 Fremantle has a wonderful nightlife with several clubs, pubs and bars that play live music until the early hours.
-If you have the energy, by the time you leave the clubs, the cafés will be open for a morning coffee.
+If you have the energy by the time you leave the clubs, the cafés will be open for a morning coffee.

 Arts and shopping in Fremantle